sourcefrog/conserve/doc/ideas.md

   This might require a change from <https://docs.rs/globset/0.4.2/globset/> that we use at present.

+* How can we avoid every user needing to manually configure what to exclude?
+  Perhaps the OS can ship suggested exclusion lists that match the apps?

 ## Diff backup against source

 It'd be really nice to account for which changes might have been due to later